arnold-c/reproducible-research/guideline.md

 # Structuring a project

-- VCS
-- Data isn’t touched one collected:
-- Do all data munging within your program i.e. no editing the excel spreadsheets!!!
-- Never set explicit file paths if you can avoid it i.e. `setwd()`
-    - Try and use a package that allows you to set relative paths e.g. `here_here` in `R`.
-This allows the project to be passed to someone else in its entirity and the code won't break because they don't have the same folder names and set up as you (also the case if you work on multiple computers/OS)

 This is the structure that I find works for me.
 You may want to find a variation on it that works for you, but the basic premise of keeping repositories self-contained should remain.

 ```
 proj/
-+-- data/
+├── data/
-+-- docs/
+├── docs/
-+-- out/
+├── out/
-+-- figs/
+├── figs/
-+-- funs/
+├── funs/
-+-- out/
+├── out/
+├── cleaning.R
+└── analysis.R
 ```

+As you can see, the project repository contains separate directories that you can use to store different file types.
+Importantly, the analysis and cleaning files are stored in the root of the project directory, allowing easy use of relative paths over explicit paths e.g. `read_csv(here('data', 'data_file.csv'))` rather than `read_csv('C:/Users/owner/Documents/Repos/my_project/data/data_file.csv')`.
+The reason why we prefer relative paths is that they allow projects to be used by multiple people without the need to re-write code.
+If you change computer, or the project is opened by another person, the code will break as they will not have the same directory structure as the computer that the code was created on.

+Another important idea is that you should treat your data as read-only.
+You and your team have likely worked hard to collect the data and it's easy to make a changes along the way that you either forget about, or need to reverse.
+As most projects span a long time between the data collection and analysis stages, if that happens to you it will take a lot of work to figure out exactly which changes you are interested in reversing etc. To save yourself this hassle, and help make your work reproducible, once the data is collected it should not be edited; all the work should happen in your code allowing it to be easily checked.

+> **Key Points**
+> - Use a version control system such as `Git` to track changes in your code
+- Data isn’t touched one collected:
+    - Do all *data munging* within your program i.e. no editing the excel spreadsheets!!!
+- Never set explicit file paths if you can avoid it i.e. `setwd()`
+    - Try and use a package that allows you to set relative paths e.g. `here_here` in `R`.
+This allows the project to be passed to someone else in its entirity and the code won't break because they don't have the same folder names and set up as you (also the case if you work on multiple computers/OS)

 # Git